 Academic achievement gaps between high- and low-income students born in the 1990s were much larger than among cohorts born two decades earlier.
-During the same period, racial achievement gaps declined.
-To determine whether these trends have continued in more recent cohorts, we examine trends in school readiness, as indexed by academic achievement and self-regulation, for cohorts born from the early 1990s to the mid-2000s.
-We use data from nationally-representative samples of kindergarteners (ages 5-6) in 1998 (n=20,220), 2006 (n=6,600), and 2010 (n=16,980) to estimate trends in racial and socioeconomic school readiness gaps.
+Racial/ethnic achievement gaps declined during the same period.
+To determine whether these two trends have continued in more recent cohorts, we examine trends in several dimensions of school readiness, including academic achievement, self-control, externalizing behavior, and a measure of students’ “approaches to learning” for cohorts born from the early 1990s to the mid-2000s.
+We use data from nationally-representative samples of kindergarteners (ages 5-6) in 1998 (n=20,220), 2006 (n=6,600), and 2010 (n=16,980) to estimate trends in racial/ethnic and income school readiness gaps.
 We find that readiness gaps narrowed modestly from 1998-2010, particularly between high- and low-income students and between white and Hispanic students.

 Recent Trends in Income, Racial, and Ethnic School Readiness Gaps at Kindergarten Entry

 (2016).
 Recent Trends in Income, Racial, and Ethnic School Readiness Gaps at Kindergarten Entry.
 AERA Open.
 DOI: 10.1177/2332858416657343, Aug 2016.